 We’re thrilled to have our photo of Saskatchewan’s Athabasca Sand Dunes featured on a new postage stamp.
-It’s part of Canada Post’s just released From Far and Wide 2020 stamp series featuring “Nine Must-See Canadian Sites”.
+It’s part of Canada Post’s From Far and Wide 2020 stamp series featuring “Nine Must-See Canadian Sites”.
 This is a permanent domestic rate stamp good to use for years to come.
 It is also available as a postage-paid postcard that can be mailed to anywhere in the world.
 Today we’ll look at what was involved in getting that shot.
 It was anything but straightforward.

 Canada Post’s official announcement called these nine places “Canada’s most breathtaking vistas”.
 The Athabasca Sand Dunes certainly fits that description.
 Here we find the largest active sand surface in Canada, and the most northerly major sand dunes in the world.
 They extend for about 100 km on the south shore of Lake Athabasca, near the northwest corner of the province.

 Unlike most of the world’s great sand dunes which are in deserts or at least arid areas, these dunes lie in the midst of boreal forest and lakelands, and are sliced by three rivers that flow into Lake Athabasca.
 The unique and fragile ecosystem, which includes several rare and endemic plants, is protected within Athabasca Sand Dunes Provincial Park.

 This is strictly a wilderness park, very remote with absolutely no infrastructure – no roads, no regular transport, no buildings, no people, and don’t even think about cell service.
 The only way to travel here is to be completely self-sufficient for wilderness camping.

 To get to the dunes you either have to fly in by chartered float plane or arrange for boat transport from one of the communities on Lake Athabasca, which are remote in their own right.
 Once at the dunes, the options are to hike or travel by boat or canoe along the south shore.